 Although animal and human studies (non-pregnant adults) have associated high choline intake with better cognitive function, this has not been studied during pregnancy to determine if the infant/child could benefit from maternal supplementation.
 However, potential impact on the fetal brain is becoming more evident.

 Clinical trials are underway to determine if choline supplementation during pregnancy can lessen the effects of alcohol exposure on a fetus/infant, which is known to damage the fetal brain.
+At least one study published in July 2021 indicated that choline may be neuroprotective against prenatal alcohol exposure-related brain structural deficits.

 Further, an additional new aspect of choline research during pregnancy involves choline’s impact on the prevention of schizophrenia and other mental illnesses for the child and into adulthood.
 However, since the onset of most mental illness does not become apparent until young adulthood, evidence may not be available for decades.